CSolution Project Structure

 User action to complete upgrade

-The user has now several options (outside of csolution) to merge the configuration file information.
+The user now has several options (outside of csolution) to merge the configuration file information.
 A potential way could be to use a 3-way merge utility.
-After merging the configuration file, the original base@version file should be deleted and the unmodified new version should become the new base@version.
-The previous configuration file may be stored as backup as shown below.
+After merging the configuration file, the original base@version file should be deleted, and the new unmodified version should become the new base@version.
+The previous configuration file may be stored as a backup, as shown below.

 ./RTE/component_class/ConfigFile.h // new configuration file with merge configuration